trebek1/JavaDesignPatterns/mediator/readme.md

 disparate sets of objects interact and communicate with each other -- allows the actions of each object set to vary independently of each other

+-- pass a mediator into each colleague
+-- call methods to carry out transactions using mediator